shashankch/Facex/README.md

 This project uses Dlib by Davis King. https://github.com/davisking/dlib.

-This Application provides GUI to perform complex facial Recognition and Tracking Tasks.
+This Application provides GUI to perform complex Modern facial Recognition(using Deep learning) and Tracking Tasks.
+It provides features like creating account,uploading images/creating dataset and Training classifier,realtime tracking and detailed report in PDF format containing facial measurements,probability etc.